dk-moon/DeepVoiceClassifier/Readme.md

 ## Our Project

-- Development of a classifier for Deep voice detection

-## Project Step
+### Project Overview

+- The proliferation of deep learning and audio synthesis technologies has led to the creation of highly realistic artificial voices, known as deep fake voices.
+These synthetic voices, which can closely mimic real human speech, pose significant challenges in areas like security, authentication, and media integrity.
+The need to effectively distinguish between authentic human voices and deep fake voices is more critical than ever.

-### Train
+### Project Objectives

+- The primary goal of this project is to develop an accurate and reliable classifier capable of detecting deep fake voices.
+To achieve this, we will harness advanced machine learning techniques and leverage the capabilities of the Vision Transformer (ViT) model.
+By converting audio signals into mel-spectrogram images, we can apply sophisticated visual classification methods to identify and differentiate between real and fake voices.

+### Key Steps in the Project

+1. Library Import:

+    - Import necessary libraries such as numpy, pandas, torch, torchaudio, matplotlib, tensorflow, and any others required for processing audio and training the model.

+2. Load and Process WAV File:

- 1. Load wav or mp3 voice data: Start by loading your audio data in wav or mp3 format.
+    - Load your audio data in WAV formar using torchaudio for consistency and preprocesing.

- 2. Convert audio data to mel-spectrogram image: Transform the audio data into mel-spectrogram images, which represent the audio frequencies over time.
- 3. Prepare X and y data: Use the mel-spectrogram images as the X data (features) and assign the corresponding class (True for real human voice, False for deep fake voice) as the y data (labels).
+3. Audio Splitting and Noise Reduction:

+    - Use an audio separation model to separate human voice from background noise, enhancing the clarity of the audio data.

+4. Segment Audio into 1-Second Intervals:

+    - Divide the cleaned audio data into 1-second segments for detailed analysis and feature extraction.

+5. Convert Segments to Mel-Spectrograms:

+    - Convert each 1-second audio segment into a mel-spectrogram using torchaudio.

+6. Vision Transformer (ViT) Configuration and Training:

- 4. Model Training: Train the Vision Transformer model using the prepared X and y data.
+    - Prepare and train the Vision Transformer model using the mel-spectrograms as input data.

+7. Model Evaluation:

- 5. Model Evaluation: Evaluate the trained model using validation or test data to check its performance.
+    - Evaluate the trained model using validation or test data to check its performance.

+8. Model Deployment in ONNX Format:

+    - Convert the trained model to ONNX format for deployment.

 ### Inference

- 1. Load wav or mp3 voice data: Load the audio data you want to classify.
+ 1. Load WAV or MP3 Voice Data:

+    - Load the audio data you want to classify using torchaudio.
+This step ensures that the audio data is in a format suitable for further processing.

- 2. Convert audio data to mel-spectrogram image: Transform the audio data into a mel-spectrogram image.
+ 2. Convert Audio Data to Mel-Spectrogram Image:

+    - Transform the audio data into a mel-spectrogram image.
+This involves segmenting the audio if necessary and then applying the mel-spectrogram transformation.

- 3. Input mel-spectrogram image to model: Pass the mel-spectrogram image into the trained Vision Transformer model.
+ 3. Input Mel-Spectrogram Image to Model:

+    - Pass the mel-spectrogram image into the trained Vision Transformer (ViT) model.
+The mel-spectrograms need to be resized and possibly normalized to match the input requirements of the ViT model.

+ 4. Predict Class:

- 4. Predict class: The model will predict the class, indicating whether the voice is a deep fake or a real human voice.
+    - Use the model to predict the class of each mel-spectrogram segment.
+The model will output the probability or class indicating whether the voice is a deep fake or a real human voice.

 ## Introduce DeepVoiceClassifier Flow